JLandowski904/planera-scheduling-app/PROJECT_SUMMARY.md

 ## 🏆 Conclusion

-The Planera Construction Scheduling App is a fully functional, production-ready application that meets all specified requirements.
+The plandango Construction Scheduling App is a fully functional, production-ready application that meets all specified requirements.
 It provides an intuitive whiteboard interface for construction project management with advanced scheduling capabilities, conflict detection, and multiple view modes.
 The application is built with modern web technologies and follows best practices for maintainability and extensibility.

 The app successfully demonstrates:
 - Complex state management with React hooks